Federico-PizarroBejarano/prodapt/docs/ur10_data_collection.md

 ## UR10 Data Collection

 ### Simulation
-To collect data for the UR10 in simulation, follow this procedure:
+To collect data for the UR10 in the URSim simulator, follow this procedure:
-1. Setup the URSim as detailed in [docker.md](./docker.md).
+1. Setup the URSim as detailed in [ursim.md](./ursim.md).
 Go to the **Move** tab in the URSim and change the Feature to **Base**.
 This makes visualization easier.
 2. Setup the `spacenav_converter` as detailed in [spacemouse.md](./spacemouse.md).
    1. Confirm that you can control the UR10 using the SpaceMouse.
    2. Kill the terminal running the `spacenav_converter`.